Active Exposure Validation

 Cooperation with Complementary Solutions

-How does ThreatNG validate an exposure?
+How does ThreatNG achieve "Legal-Grade Attribution"?

-Can ThreatNG detect exposed secrets in code?
+Can ThreatNG detect exposed secrets in mobile apps?